Vahor/n8n-kit/packages/n8n-kit/README.md

 // Results in: "={{ $('Node Name').nested.property }}"
 ```

-Nodes ids are automatically replaced with the node label when workflow is built:
+Node IDs are automatically replaced with the node label when the workflow is built:

 ```typescript
 const node = new Code("code", {